ekazaev/route-composer/EXAMPLES.md

 ```
 *With the configuration above you will be able to navigate to both screens using the `Router`*

+#### Why do we use `within` here?

+Because `pushToNavigation` action requires `UINavigationController` to be the previous `UIViewController` in the chain. `within` method allows us to escape this check.
+Developer guaranties that it will be there by the time `pushToNavigation` will start to perform.

 #### What will happen if, in the configuration above, I will replace the `GeneralStep.current` with the `GeneralStep.root`?